How Do You Get Reviews On Google?

 5. Send this link out to your clients and customers and start building your bank of Google reviews.

-Before, 5 reviews were needed before your star ratings were shown on your profile.
-Now, even one review will give you a rating, so it is very worthwhile.
-Encouraging your clients to leave a review, you will be more likely to gain and maintain that five-star rating, which will, in turn, attract more customers.
+In the past, five-star reviews were needed before any reviews were shown on your profile.
+Now, even one review will give you a rating, so it’s very worthwhile.
+Encouraging more customers to leave you a review will result in a natural, organic profile, which encourages more people to do business with you.

 How to ask customers to leave a Google review